Lepton Flavour Symmetries: Symmetries: general considerations

 \subsection{Flavour symmetry group and representation}

-Let us first consider flavour models based on a flavour group $G$ whose action on fields is linear and commutes with Poincar\'e and gauge transformations. $G$ then acts on the flavour indices of each set of fields $\psi_i$ sharing the same Lorentz and gauge quantum numbers:
+We first consider flavour models based on a flavour group $G$ whose action on fields is linear and commutes with Poincar\'e and gauge transformations. $G$ then acts on the flavour indices of each set of fields $\psi_i$ sharing the same Lorentz and gauge quantum numbers:

 The representation $U_\psi(g)$ is unitary, as the kinetic terms are assumed to be canonically normalised.
 Moreover, gauge fields must be invariant under $G$, and the action of $G$ on the full set of matter fields can (and will) be assumed to be faithful without loss of generality.
 Therefore, $G$ can be identified with a subgroup of the unitary internal transformations.
 More precisely, $\Gmax \subseteq \prod_r U(n_r)$, where $n_r$ is the number of identical copies of each irreducible representations $r$ of the Poincar\'e and gauge groups on matter fields.
 The Lagrangian is assumed to be invariant under the action of $G$, and this constrains its flavour structure.
 The symmetry may be spontaneously broken by a set of scalar fields $\phi$ called ``flavons'', or explicitly broken.